oils-for-unix/oils/doc/j8-notation.md

 *J8 Lines* is another format built on J8 strings.
 Each line is either:

 1. An unquoted string, which must be valid UTF-8.
-   - Newlines can't be represented in this style.
+Whitespace is allowed, but not other ASCII control chars.
 2. A quoted J8 string (JSON style `""` or J8-style `b'' u''`)
 3. An **ignored** empty line